NETWAYS/jenkins-training/Beispiel/02_hello_jenkins.md

 Contains files used and created by a Build

 > Note: No guarantee for files in the workspace to persist or be
-> cleaned up after a build (There's Plugins for that)
+> cleaned up after a build (There are Plugins for that)

 * Build History
 Past Builds, number can be configured.